-Molina has a Behavioral Health Crisis Line that may be accessed by Members 24/7 year-round.
-The Molina Behavioral Health Crisis line is staffed by behavioral health clinicians to provide urgent crisis intervention, emergent referrals and/or triage to appropriate supports, resources, and emergency response teams.
-Members experiencing psychological distress may access the Behavioral Health Crisis Line by calling the Member Services number listed on the back of their Molina Member ID card.
+Molina has a Behavioral Health Crisis Line that may be accessed by Members 24 hours a day, seven days a week, 365 days a year.
+The Molina Behavioral Health Crisis Line is staffed by behavioral health clinicians to provide urgent crisis intervention, emergent referrals and/or triage to appropriate supports, resources, and emergency response teams.
+Members experiencing psychological distress may access the Behavioral Health Crisis Line by calling 988 or the Member Services number listed on the back of their Molina Member ID card.